mikko-apo/ki-flow/_posts/2013-08-08-ci-build-on-change.md

     ki version-build build
     ki version-import --move -c ki/sbt

-Note: you can now delete ~/src/ki_sbt, it's stored in your repository.
+Note: you can now delete ~/src/ki_sbt, it's files are stored in your local ki repository.

 ki_sbt/1 should be visible in the repository page if you refresh the browser.